Adam Holloway: Career in journalism

 Leaving the army in 1991, Holloway worked as an investigative journalist and TV reporter with ITN and ITV.

 He produced an award-winning documentary series for the ITV programme World in Action, called "No Fixed Abode" (1991).
 In this series he locked access to his bank account and "slept rough" on the streets of London, for three months, in order to shed light on the difficulties experienced by the homeless, particularly those suffering from mental illness.
 In 2018, as an MP, Holloway slept rough again in London, for seven days, to see whether homelessness conditions had changed during the previous three decades.

 In the ITV series Disguises, Holloway received training from two clinical psychiatrists before posing as a schizrophrenic in various English cities.
 He also went undercover as a Bosnian Muslim fleeing ethnic cleansing in the Balkans and witnessed people-smuggling firsthand.

-ITN Balkans correspondent during the siege of Sarajevo, then undercover as lead investigator for ITV News at 10, Holloway successfully exposed a Filipino child prostitution ring by posing as a paedophile.
+Holloway was ITN Balkans correspondent during the siege of Sarajevo.
+He then went undercover as lead investigator for ITV News at 10, successfully exposing a Filipino child prostitution ring by posing as a paedophile.

 Noted for his undercover journalism in the Sangatte refugee camp at Calais posing as an economic migrant, Holloway was also a war reporter during the Iraq War alongside Marie Colvin of The Sunday Times.